philippschauer/Hand-Gesture-Detection-Using-Computer-Vision/README.md

 ### Support Vector Machine

 An SVM tries to find a gap between classes that is as large as possible in order to make the classification as robust as possible.
-I used a Gaussian kernel and cross-validated on several parameters for the regularization parameter C, which is the loss added to the weights, and $\gamma$ which is the kernel coefficient.
+I used a Gaussian kernel and cross-validated on several parameters for the regularization parameter C, which is the loss added to the weights, and &gamma; which is the kernel coefficient.
 The chosen parameters were C=0.1 and &gamma; = 1.

 ### Neural Network